 - Other multi-NW connection requirements can be found e.g. in sec 6.1 (Network slicing) and 6.41 (PALS).

-It is observed and understood that the above requirements do not cover the support for specific ATSSS-like upper-layers functionalities, and/or focus mostly on different services/apps over different NWs (not on multi-accessNW connectivity for the same data session).
+It is observed that the above requirements focus mostly on different services/apps over different network (not on multi- network connectivity for the same data session).

-To conclude, it is therefore proposed to study new use cases and potential requirements to add ATSSS support of dual 3GPP access, as per objectives outlined below.
+To conclude, it is therefore proposed to study new use cases and potential requirements to add support of upper layer traffic steering, split and switching over dual 3GPP access, as per objectives outlined below.

 4 Objective